Heat Exhaustion Guide: Recognizing Symptoms and First Aid Treatment

 What are the long-term effects of repeated heat exhaustion episodes?

 Repeated episodes of heat exhaustion have long-term effects on an individual's health.
-Chronic exposure to heat stress can lead to heat intolerance, where the body becomes less effective at cooling itself.
+Chronic exposure to heat stress leads to heat intolerance, where the body becomes less effective at cooling itself.
 This reduced ability to tolerate heat makes individuals more susceptible to heat-related illnesses in the future.
-Additionally, frequent dehydration from repeated episodes can have adverse effects on kidney function and contributes to other health issues.
+Additionally, frequent dehydration from repeated episodes have adverse effects on kidney function and contributes to other health issues.
 Addressing the underlying causes of recurrent heat exhaustion, implementing preventive measures, and seeking medical advice to minimize potential long-term consequences is crucial.

 How does heat exhaustion affect children, the elderly, or those with chronic health conditions differently?